 The BLUEtongue Rover is a battery powered, wireless platform.
 It is operated remotely over a 5.6GHz WiFi link using camera feeds and other on-board sensors.
 The rover originally used a rocker-bogie suspension system, similar to that of NASA’s Curiosity Rover which is currently operating on Mars.
 However, due to issues with the design BLUEtongue 2.0 was upgraded to a 4-wheel drive suspension system.

 The rover also features a robotic arm and claw, allowing it to manipulate and lift objects up to 5kg.
 The claw can be fitted with interchangeable attachments for sample collection and large object manipulation.
 At the heart of BLUEtongue is a control and power PCB, designed and constructed in-house.
 It manages sensors and servos, communicates with the on-board computer and handles power distribution throughout the robot.

 The NUMBAT rover builds upon what BLUEsat UNSW has learnt from almost four years of engineering Mars Rovers.
 The Off-World Robotics team utilised a modular design for this new robot, increasing its versatility and allowing for easy addition of features.
-This modular design incorporates a standardised equipment mounting system with a common bus connection that provides both power and communication (using CAN), allowing for ease of design and hot-swappable components.
+This modular design incorporates a standardised equipment mounting system with a common bus that provides both power and communication.
+This allows for easy sub-system design and even hot-swappable components.
 The bus is based on the highly reliable CAN protocol which is used in cars.

 Additionally, the mechanical structure of the rover will be changing significantly, with a 4wd, all wheel steering approach that allows for maximum manoeuvrability and stability across a harsh Martian landscape.
 The use of new technologies such as optical flow and lidar sensing will allow the rover to navigate the landscape seamlessly.
 The rover will also house a new mechanical arm with 6 degree’s of freedom.
 This will allow for a flexible range of arm motions in addition to increased range.